 For the complete list of over 60 programs of study, click here.
 In addition to the degree and certificate programs, non-credit students may audit courses by special permission, participating fully in the class work, but not receiving credit for the course.

 Legal residents of the United States who are at least 18 years of age, or who are high school/GED® graduates, may attend CVCC classes on a full- or part-time basis during the day or evening, after they have completed the enrollment process.

-Under certain circumstances, junior and senior homeschool students who demonstrate college readiness on an approved assessment or placement test may also attend CVCC with parental permission.
-However, students who register for classes prior to high school graduation are considered “Special Credit” students and do not qualify for federal Financial Aid.
+Under certain circumstances, junior and senior homeschool students who demonstrate college readiness on an approved assessment or placement test may attend CVCC with parental permission.
+Students who register for classes prior to high school graduation are considered “Special Credit” students and do not qualify for federal financial aid.

 Career and College Promise Program

 The Career and College Promise (CCP) program allows qualified students (juniors and seniors) to be enrolled in high school and earn up to 43 semester hours of college credit tuition-free.
 These college credits can be applied to an Associates in Arts or Associates in Science.

 Classes identified in the Career and College Transfer Pathways will transfer seamlessly (with a course grade of C or higher) to any North Carolina public university as well as participating private colleges and universities.
 Students can also choose to earn credits in the many technical careers offered at CVCC.

 A student’s experience at Catawba Valley Community College does not begin and end in the classroom.
 Various activities, opportunities, and functions of a social and professional nature are offered in order to provide a well rounded campus atmosphere.
 The college offers many clubs and organizations, athletics, fitness center, student government, and more.

 HandsOnHistory provides students the opportunity to travel to historical places as a part of select history classes.
 This program fosters experiential learning, helping students examine where history happened.
 Examples of HandsOnHistory experiences include: